luanvvk/javascript-training/README.md

 - Get familiar with Google Chrome DevTools for debugging issues (breakpoints, variables, etc).
 - Apply ESLint
 - Solve all errors/warnings from ESLint.
-- Understand ESLint rules and don’t turn them off to resolve current issues.
+- Understand ESLint rules and donot turn them off to resolve current issues.
 - Deploy to the hosting

 ## Prerequisite